![]() |

 Section 1330.520 Offsite Institutional Pharmacy Services

-a) Pharmacies that are not located in the facilities they serve and whose primary purpose is to provide services to patients or residents of facilities licensed under the Nursing Home Care Act, the Hospital Licensing Act, or the University of Illinois Hospital Act shall, in addition to any other requirements of the Act and this Part, comply with this Section.
+a) Pharmacies that are not located in the facilities they serve and whose primary purpose is to provide services to patients or residents of facilities licensed under the Nursing Home Care Act, the Hospital Licensing Act, the University of Illinois Hospital Act, or the Illinois Department of Human Services shall, in addition to any other requirements of the Act and this Part, comply with this Section.

 b) Recordkeeping Requirements for Dispensing Prescriptions or Orders

-1) Every prescription or order dispensed shall be documented with the name, initials or other unique identifies of the pharmacist (and pharmacy technician if one is used) authorized to practice pharmacy under the provisions of the Act who dispenses the prescription or order.
+1) Every prescription or order dispensed shall be documented with the name, initials or other unique identifiers of the pharmacist (and student pharmacist or pharmacy technician if one is used) authorized to practice pharmacy under the provisions of the Act who dispenses the prescription or order.
 For purposes of the Act, an authorized person is:

 A) A pharmacist licensed in the State of Illinois; or

-B) A registered pharmacy technician, certified pharmacy technician or student pharmacist under the supervision of a pharmacist.
+B) A pharmacy technician, certified pharmacy technician or student pharmacist under the supervision of a pharmacist.

 2) Each pharmacy must maintain records for 5 years that contains the information in subsection (b)(3).
 This information shall be readily retrievable and in a format that provides enforcement agents a concise, accurate and comprehensive method of monitoring drug distribution via an audit trail.
-This system may require two or more documents that, when read together, will provide all the information required by federal (e.g., the regulations of the Drug Enforcement Administration (21 CFR 1300 et seq.; 1998)) and State (e.g., the Pharmacy Practice Act and the Illinois Controlled Substances Act [720 ILCS 570]) statute.
+This system may require 2 or more documents that, when read together, will provide all the information required by federal (e.g., the regulations of the Drug Enforcement Administration (21 CFR 1300; 2014)) and State (e.g., the Pharmacy Practice Act and the Illinois Controlled Substances Act [720 ILCS 570]) statute.

 A) Name of resident;